MicrosoftDocs/power-platform/power-platform/admin/control-user-access.md

   - admin
 ---

-# Control user access to environments: security groups and licenses
+# Control user access to environments with security groups and licenses

 If your company has multiple environments, you can use security groups to control which licensed users can be members of a particular environment.